 Ineligibility for Citizenship

 To apply for naturalization, an applicant must prove he or she is loyal to the principles of the U.S. Constitution and the basic form of government of the United States.
 INA § 316(a); 8 C.F.R. § 316.11(a).

 A person is ineligible for naturalization if he or she

 - has been a member or affiliate of the communist party or of any affiliate of the party;

 - advocates the doctrines of world communism or the establishment of a totalitarian dictatorship in the United States; or

 - writes, publishes, or circulates printed matter advocating the doctrine of world communism of the establishment of a totalitarian dictatorship in the United States.

-The author, Gary Chodorow, represents businesses, investors, families, and others in U.S. and China visa, permanent residence, and nationality matters.
-He also writes the U.S. & China Visa Law Blog, at LawAndBorder.com.
+The author, Gary Chodorow, represents businesses, families, and others in U.S. visa, permanent residence, and nationality matters.
+He also writes the Law and Border Blog at LawAndBorder.com.